Training Outcomes Within Your Budget!

 3) Format and Tone

 Normally, fiction is written in the narrative mode, plot, characters, and setting, though tone would vary from genre to genre.
-For example, romance, horror, fantasy, or the more serious novel creates a particular atmosphere-be it light-hearted, suspenseful, or reflective.
+For example, romance, horror, fantasy, or a more serious novel creates a particular atmosphere—be it light-hearted, suspenseful, or reflective.
+In the context of Writing a Novel, these elements play a crucial role in shaping the overall storytelling experience.

 Nonfiction, by contrast, usually follows a structured framework that is coherent and logical.
 It may proceed according to chronological events, state arguments chronologically, or provide data and analysis in an organised form.
 The tone of most nonfiction tends to be serious, objective, or neutral in scholarly and informative writing.